• Home

 And finally, there was the very rare Seventh Vote which was in the gift of the Queen, rather like an honour.

-This is how Schute has one of his characters, a young Australian pilot, describe what happened: “We got a totally different sort of politician when we got the multiple vote.
+This is how Shute has one of his characters, a young Australian pilot, describe what happened: “We got a totally different sort of politician when we got the multiple vote.
 Before that, when it was one man one vote, the politicians were all tub-thumping nonentities and union bosses.
 Sensible people didn’t stand for Parliament, and if they stood they didn’t get in.
 When we got multiple voting we got a better class of politician altogether, people who got elected by sensible voters.

 “Before that, when a man got elected to the Legislative Assembly, he was an engine driver or a dock labourer maybe.
 He got made a minister and top man of a government department.
 Well, he couldn’t do a thing.
 The public servants had him all wrapped up, because he didn’t know anything.”